puigfp/geotag/README.md

 **make a backup of your photos/videos before using this code**

-You'll probably need to update the code to get it to do exactly what you want.
-Clone the repository locally and run it using `python path/to/repository/geotag.py`.

 Before running the code:

 - You need to download your Location History from [Google Takeout](https://takeout.google.com/settings/takeout) in JSON format.